vivshaw/vivshaw.github.io/_posts/blog/2017-01-25-build-you-a-tweetbot-1.md

 ## Generating gibberish with Markovify

 Now that our bot can post to Twitter, we need to teach it to speak.
 We're going to do this with [Markov chains](http://setosa.io/ev/markov-chains/).
 To horribly oversimplify, what a Markov chain does is this: when given an input state, figure out the most likely state to follow it.
-We're going to train a Markov model on a corpus natural-language text, allowing us to procedurally generate semi-coherent gibberish in the language of your choice.
+We're going to train a Markov model on a corpus of natural-language text, allowing us to procedurally generate semi-coherent gibberish in the language of your choice.
 (If you're algorithmically-minded, [this is actually really easy to implement by hand](http://agiliq.com/blog/2009/06/generating-pseudo-random-text-with-markov-chains-u/), but we're going to stick with a tried-and-true library for this bot.)

 #### Getting a corpus